If you are experiencing an error in the FileTrac System, please refer to the below solutions before submitting a ticket:

 9. Set your browser to allow for cookies from your company's website by adding your Company's web address to your cookies list in your browser.

 - In Microsoft Edge: Enter <edge://settings/content/cookies> into your browser.
 Then click on Add under the 'Allow' Category and add your company's FileTrac URL.

-11. Add an exception to the firewall or antivirus program on your computer for your Company's FileTrac website.
-If you need assistance with this, please contact either your IT department or Customer Support for your specific antivirus program.
-If you need the web address for the exception, please submit a ticket requesting of such and provide the company in which you are requesting it for.
+12. Add an exception to the firewall or antivirus program on your computer for your Company's FileTrac Web Address (see Example Web Address above).
+If you need assistance with this, you will need to contact either your IT department or the Customer Support for your specific antivirus program.